OURSIP FAQs

 Q. How do I complete the travel enrollment process

-All off-campus fellows are required to submit their travel plans to the Enroll My Trip platform and receive approval no later than one week prior to research.
+All off-campus fellows are required to submit their travel plans to the Enroll My Trip platform and receive approval no later than one week prior to travel.
 Therefore, please begin the Enroll My Trip process as soon as possible.
 If you choose to purchase an airline ticket before completing the enrollment process, it may be advisable to purchase travel insurance in case your travel is not approved.
 Please also send a copy of your receipt and confirmation to [email protected] once you’ve registered your travel.

 Q. Can I receive my award if I did NOT complete travel enrollment in Enroll My Trip?

 Unfortunately, by failing to complete your travel enrollment prior to your trip, you lost your eligibility to receive this award.
-This requirement was clearly stated in your award letter as well as in GPS.
+This requirement is clearly stated in your award letter as well as in GPS.
 Given the University's strict policy about students registering their travel when traveling on Princeton funds, we cannot overlook this requirement.
 This is an unfortunate situation but all students are held to the same compliance.

 Other Questions